ScholarlyBrightMinds/abdallahabouhajal/README.md

 🥈 **Three Minute Thesis, 2nd Place** — 2nd AAU Health and Biomedical Postgraduate Symposium (2024)
 🥇 **Best Quality Poster, 1st Place** — 1st International Conference on Pharmacy and Biomedical Sciences, Al Ain University (2023)

 ---

+## Currently Learning
+> *"The more you know, the more you know that you don't know."*

+- Protein simulations (programmatic approaches)
+- Advanced AI tools for structure–dynamics relationships
+- End-to-end AI workflows for drug discovery
+---

 <div align="center">